docker-hy/docker-hy.github.io/faq.md

 ## How do I sign up for the course? ##

 You don't have to sign up until you want to do the course exam "Final exercise".
 The exam is done to the Moodle-system of the Open University.
-You can find more information here.
+You can find more information on the [courses page](https://courses.helsinki.fi/en/aytkt21025en/129059389).
 Please note that only persons with Finnish social security number can get take part to exam and get official ECTS credits.

+For the certificate you do not need to sign up.

 ## How many credits is the course? ##